adityajoshi-08/School-Management-System/README.md

 # School-Management-System

-This is a project I made in my School.
+This project is for the office relatede works in a School.
+This is a concept and the code can be modified according to the needs to use in different places like offices, college, hospital etc.

 # System Requirements